 Young Adult Friends (YAFs) are an affinity group typically ages 18-35ish (and older).
 We organize events throughout the year as well as some YAF activities within the PYM annual session.
-We are not a ‘committee,’ but we have co-clerks and committees as a group, and many of us are active in the larger PYM.
+Many of us are active in the wider PYM.

 Stay in Touch!

-Email listserve: If you want to be part of our listserve, ask the YAF Clerks to add you by emailing them at email@example.com.
+Email listserv: If you want to be part of our listserv, email email@example.com

-- Be a “Friendly Responsible Adult Presence (FRAP)” for Junior Yearly Meeting or a Teacher for Children’s Program: to apply, see the Adult Allies to Youth / Youth Workers page.
+- Come for free: Be a “Friendly Responsible Adult Presence (FRAP)” for Junior Yearly Meeting or a Teacher for Children’s Program: to apply, see the Adult Allies to Youth / Youth Workers page.
 Registration fees for Annual Session are waived for FRAPs and Teachers.
-Applications due May 20th.
+Applications due in May.
 (After the deadline: feel free to ask the program’s clerk if they are still seeking applications.)

 Past Fun Events (Archive)